-The Notebook PC features a modular 3.5-inch floppy disk drive that accepts standard 1.44MB (or 720KB) floppy diskettes.
+The Notebook PC features a 3.5-inch floppy disk drive that accepts standard 1.44MB (or 720KB) floppy diskettes.
 The eject button is placed on the top edge of the floppy disk drive for easy access, unlike desktop PCs with the eject button on the bottom of the floppy disk drive.
-The floppy activity can be monitored through the shared activity LED in front of the touchpad.
+The floppy activity can be monitored through the activity LED on the front edge of the Notebook PC.